 Kubra Khan stood out in every scene as Husn-e-Jahan.
 Her body language and expressions were spot on.
 Her conversation with Abdul Ala reflected the change that Husn-e-Jahan endured.
 Her expressions showed her sincerity towards her promise to Taha to reform herself and attain spirituality.

 Every actor has played their part effortlessly and we can relate to their states.
-We manage to sympathize and look forward seeing how the story unfolds.
-The question that remains unanswered is what did Husn-e-Jahan do?
+We manage to sympathize and look forward to seeing how the story unfolds.
+The question that remains unanswered even now is Husn-e-Jahan fault?
 We look forward to seeing Momin and Momina Sultan cross paths again and see how their timeline moves forward.
 While Umera Ahmed’s story is certainly a winner, it has been done justice by the director cast and crew, making yet another beautiful episode!

 How was episode 12 of Alif for you?
-Let us know in comments below!
+Let us know in the comments below!